justaashir/justaashir.com/blog/posts/fill-ly-form-filler-modern-tool-for-better-productivity.md

 title: 'Fill.ly - Form Filler, Modern tool for better Productivity'
 url: Fill.ly- The Form Filler
 carn: none
+description: >-
+  It’s the easiest and most efficient way to save forms, just press *ALT + Shift + 2* to save a form on a website, and to see all of your saved form for the website just press *ALT + Shift + 1*
+  You can also perform these actions through the icon of Fill.ly on the right top bar on Chrome, like this
 date: 2019-12-05T07:59:56.499Z
 tags:
   - tools